 From North to South, Training Veterans in Habitat Restoration Across California

-NOAA is helping veterans transition from protecting our nation to protecting NOAA Fisheries resources here at home.
+NOAA helps veterans transition from protecting our nation to protecting fisheries resources here at home.

 About Veterans Corps Fisheries Program in California

-Since 2012 NOAA has partnered with California Conservation Corps to help provide post-9/11 veterans with the opportunity to transition from serving their country to protecting their country’s fisheries resources.
-The Veterans Corps Fisheries Program operates out of six centers across California, providing veterans with training and connections in the natural resource field while meeting NOAA Fisheries’ mission to conserve and manage coastal and marine ecosystems and resources.
+Since 2012, NOAA has partnered with California Conservation Corps to help provide post-9/11 veterans with the opportunity to transition from serving their country to protecting their country’s fisheries resources.
+The Veterans Corps Fisheries Program operates out of six centers across California, providing veterans with skills, training, and connections in the natural resource field while meeting NOAA Fisheries’ mission to conserve and manage coastal and marine ecosystems and resources.

 What Does the Veterans Corps Fisheries Program Do?

-Veterans work side-by-side with experts from state, federal, and non-profit restoration partners to implement high priority habitat improvement projects identified in NOAA Fisheries’ salmon and steelhead recovery plans.
+Veterans work side-by-side with experts from state, federal, and non-profit restoration partners to implement high priority habitat restoration and monitoring projects identified in NOAA Fisheries salmon and steelhead recovery plans.

 What Will the Veterans Corps Fisheries Program Accomplish?

-As of January 2018, veterans have started 156 restoration projects, conducted spawning fish surveys on 2,542 miles of stream, surveyed juvenile fish on 478 miles of stream, and characterized 190 miles of habitat.
-Participants’ efforts have also saved 631 million gallons of water in the drought-prone state, through collecting rainwater runoff on agricultural lands, and conserving water through efficiency in California Conservation Corps facilities.
+As of May 2019, veterans have supported 273 restoration projects, conducted spawning fish surveys on 3,038 miles of stream, surveyed juvenile fish on 550 miles of stream, and characterized 254 miles of habitat.
+Participants’ efforts have also saved 631 million gallons of water in the drought-prone state, through collecting rainwater runoff on agricultural lands and conserving water in California Conservation Corps facilities.
 The program will continue to restore habitats, save water, and support NOAA Fisheries’ mission into the future.